Scout

 Branding

 I derived a color story pulled from swatches seen in nature resources such as National Geographic, Discovery, and other park guides.
-I was drawn to typefaces and imagery that felt native to existing hiking products and branding.
-I chose a pair of binoculars as a mascot because it is represents exploration and adjusting a bionculars’ focus emulates the wayfinding process.
+I emulated typefaces and imagery that felt native to existing hiking products and branding.
+Binoculars were selected to represent Scout because of its association to adventure and adjusting a bionculars’ focus emulates the wayfinding process.

 Hi-Fi Model

-To develop a high fidelity prototype, I utilized Figma for the flow and Adobe Illustrator for iconography and graphics.
+Informed by branding iterations and revisions, I developed a high fidelity prototype using Figma and Adobe Illustrator for icons and graphics.

 After opening the app, Scout defaults to the identification tab Scout.
-Upon snapping a photo of their specimen, the user will answer a series of question cards to determine what the specimen is.Accessing databases
+When a user snaps a photo of their specimen, they will answer a series of question cards to determine what the specimen is.Accessing databases

-In order to narrow possibilities, the user will need to select the appropriate database based on their location in the Library tab.A walk down memory lane
+In order to identify against relevant specimens based on location, the user will need to select the appropriate database in the Library tab.A walk down memory lane

 Living in the moment is the goal, but Scout wants users to be able to look back on the specimens they’ve seen in their Album.
 Organizational filters allow for quick access for impromptu storytelling.High-level achievements